aws/sagemaker-python-sdk/doc/using_mxnet.rst

     predictor = mxnet_model.deploy(instance_type='ml.c4.xlarge', initial_instance_count=1)

-For information about arguments that the ``MXNetModel`` constructor accepts, see `the API reference <https://sagemaker.readthedocs.io/en/stable/sagemaker.mxnet.html#sagemaker.mxnet.model.MXNetModel>`_.
+For information about arguments that the ``MXNetModel`` constructor accepts, see `the class's API reference <https://sagemaker.readthedocs.io/en/stable/sagemaker.mxnet.html#sagemaker.mxnet.model.MXNetModel>`_.

 Your model data must be a .tar.gz file in Amazon S3.
 Amazon SageMaker Training Job model data is saved to .tar.gz files in Amazon S3, however if you have local data you want to deploy, you can prepare the data yourself.